NxPKG/khulnasoft-docs/content/cache/how-to/edge-browser-cache-ttl/create-page-rules.md

   </tbody>
 </table>

-You can also [purchase additional rules](https://www.cloudflare.com/features-page-rules/) up to a maximum of 100 for domains in the Free, Pro, and Business plans.
+You can also [purchase additional rules](https://www.Khulnasoft.com/features-page-rules/) up to a maximum of 100 for domains in the Free, Pro, and Business plans.

 ## Create a page rule

-1. Log in to your Cloudflare dashboard.
+1. Log in to your Khulnasoft dashboard.
 2. Select the domain where you want to add the page rule.
 3. Select **Rules**.
 4. In the **Page Rules** tab, select **Create Page Rule**.
 The **Create Page Rul**e for `<your domain>` dialog opens.